Average Driving Distance by Age and Handicap: Amateurs Vs Pros

 Amateur Driving Distance

-The data produced by the R&A/USGA in their report could hardly be called an in-depth study given the quantity of data collected per year.
-Since 1996 they have used the same 6 courses to generate the data for male amateur driving distance.
+The data produced by the R&A/USGA in their report could hardly be called an in-depth study.
+Looking at the quantity of data collected per year it seems to be based on a small sample size.
+Since 1996 they have used the same 6 courses to generate the data for male amateurs.